hannobraun/notebooks/documentation/build-process.md

 13. Let it dry for 30 minutes.

+## Finish the text block

+1. Use sandpaper to sand short sides of text block, neighboring the spine.

+It doesn't need to be perfect, but any crevices should be evened out.
+Use combination from the spine to figure out how the side should oriented, if necessary.

+2. Use sandpaper to sand long side of the text block, opposite the spine.

+Use combination square from one of the side to figure out orientation, if necessary.

+3. Round all corners with the corner punch

 ## Add the cover

 1. Cut out a rectangular piece of cork.

 It should be big enough, that it will protrude everywhere after you glued it to the text block.

+2. Put a sheet of parchment paper between one end page and rest of text block.

+The sheet should be big enough to stick out on all sides under the end page.

-2. Apply PVA glue to one side of the text block.
+3. Apply PVA glue to one side of the text block.
 3. Glue cover onto that side.
 4. Clamp in book press, let it dry for 30 minutes.
+5. Apply PVA glue to the inside of the cover, where it will touch the spine.
+6. Put parchment paper under the other end page.
-5. Apply PVA glue to spine and other side of the text block.
+7. Apply PVA glue to that side of the text block.
-6. Glue on rest of cover.

-Pull the side of the cover that you're now glueing on towards the front of the text block, to make sure there is only a minimal gap between the spine of the text block and the cover there.

-This doesn't work totally reliably to reduce the gap.
-I'm working on ideas for improvements.
+8. Press cover onto text block, starting at the already glued side.

+By starting at that side, and moving over the spine, towards the free end of the cover, you minimize the gap between cover and spine.

-7. Clamp in book press, let it dry for 30 minutes.
+9. Clamp in book press, let it dry for 30 minutes.

-## Finish the notebook

-1. Use combination square and knife to cut off a few millimeters of material on the left and right side of the notebook.

-The goal here is to remove the chaos of protruding and recessed signatures, and the protruding cork cover.
-The result will invariably still be crooked, but don't worry.

-2. Use coarse sandpaper (P40) to sand the walls straight.

-Just do it by eye.
-If it looks straight, it is straight.
-If it doesn't look straight, use the combination square to check what you need to remove, using the spine as reference.

-3. Cut and sand the front side in the same manner.

-Use one of the newly sanded sides as reference for the combination square.

-4. Round corners of all pages using the corner punch.

-Doing three pages at a time is a reasonable maximum.

-5. Round corners of the cover.

-They're too thick for the corner punch.
-Use a knife, and cut along the previously rounded paper corners.
-If that doesn't result in a sufficiently round appearance, carefully use the sandpaper to round it off.

-6. Sign the notebook on one of the end pages
+## Cut cover to size

+Now the cover needs to be cut to size, so it doesn't stick out of the text block.
+This didn't work out so well for notebook #4, so I'll keep experimenting with techniques.

 This is it, done!